 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 I have done ALOT of hikes over the years, but never anything like Mount Tibrogargan Summit, it was EXTREME.
 Mount Tibrogargan is the second tallest Glasshouse mountain and the tallest that is open to the public to hike (well climb).
 When hiking Mount Tibrogargan, you have two options, the Tibrogargan Loop that circles the base of the mountain and Tibrogargan summit.

 Hiking Mount Tibrogargan Loop

 Tibrogargan Loop is a 3km round trip hike that circles the base of Mount Tibrogargan.
-This would be the most popular hiking trail due to it’s suitability for most hikers.
-Tibrogargan Summit, is another story.
+This would be the most popular hiking trail due to its suitability for most hikers.
+Tibrogargan Summit is another story.

-Hiking Mount Tibrogargan Summit
+Climbing Mount Tibrogargan Summit